LogoLogo

 Contact Us

-Stan Barnes, the original and long time owner of Shaman sent in the following picture and history of Shaman (edited by webmaster)
+Stan Barnes, the original and long time owner of Shaman, sent in the above picture and history of Shaman (edited by webmaster)

 August 7, 2007

-Shaman was bought from Orienta Marine in 1960 for $6400.
-This included a Palmer 8 hp, fuel tank, companionway ladder, dacron main and jib, mast, boom and rigging, running rigging for the main and jib and 2 manila dock lines.
+Shaman was bought from Orienta Marine in Mamaroneck, NY on November 13, 1960 for $6400.90.
+(Stan has his old check stub for a check for $5400.90 - a $1000 deposit had been previously made.
+Along with other tidbits of information this lends credibility to Marscot/O'Day having built perhaps as many as 30 Dolphins in 1960).
+This included a Palmer 8 hp, fuel tank, companionway ladder, dacron main (with sail #25) and jib, mast, boom and rigging, running rigging for the main and jib and 2 manila dock lines.
 There was nothing below except the cabin floor, the mast bulkhead and midship bulkhead.

 The interior was my fall and spring project - double bunk forward, 2 quarterberths, a bronze centerboard and an aluminum rudder.